 these are the wines that brought me to visit Galicia.
 On

-this occasion I tried the Tetilla Cheese with the Nora
+this occasion I tried the tetilla with the Nora

 2002 Albariño, which shows an aromatic nose